stealthstudios/stealth-sdk/sdk/js/README.md

     {
         // Define the function name
         print: {
+            // What are alternative names for this function?
+            similes: ["log"],
             // What does this function do?
 When should it be used?
             description:
                 "Prints a message to the console.
 The user must provide a message to print.",